springload/metatemplate/README.md

 ### makeTemplate

-    async makeTemplate(template, formatIds) => {}
+    async makeTemplate(template, formatIds, options) => {}

 The purpose of this function is to return templates in a variety of formats.

-It's an async function that takes a `Template` object and an optional array of template format ids.
-If the 2nd argument isn't provided a default list of formats is used instead.
+It's an async function that takes a `Template` object, an optional array of template format ids, and optional - well - _options_.
+If the 2nd argument isn't provided a default list of template format ids is used instead. `options` is an Object shaped like `{ async: false, dom: "jsdom", log: boolean }`.
+The `async` configures the internal processing of templates as either syncronous or asyncronous (the default).
+The `dom` can be either `jsdom` (the default) or `puppeteer`.
+Finally, `log` just makes MetaTemplate `console.log` a few more details about the conversion, like a verbose mode.

-_Returns_ a promise that resolves to a `Files` Object that represents a file archive, with Object keys as paths and values as strings of the templates. ie, `{ 'scss/button.scss': 'scss file data', 'mustache/button.mustache': 'mustache template data' }`.
+_Returns_ a promise that resolves to a `{ metaTemplates, disposeAll }`.

+- metaTemplates is an array of `{ templateFormat, files }` where `files` is an Object that represents a file archive, with Object keys as paths and values as strings of the templates. ie, `{ 'scss/button.scss': 'scss file data', 'mustache/button.mustache': 'mustache template data' }`.
+  -- `disposeAll` is a function to dispose of shared resources and after you finish using MetaTemplate `disposeAll` should be called to avoid memory/CPU waste.
+This should be called regardless of your configuration, however this is most important for people using Puppeteer rather than JSDOM (JSDOM is the default).
+  -- `templateFormat` is a string of the template format (`react-js` or `scss` or `react-ts-styled-components` etc).

 ---